 CHI Needs Assessment Results

 - Family & Community Services of Somerset County: Work with mental health providers to cut waiting times for children needing mental health counseling and medicines.
 2018 initiative is group counseling to support middle school children who recently arrives in the US from Latin America and who suffered trauma in their country of origin.
-Most recent program report: Past program reports: Family and Community Services Family and Community Services Report
+Most recent program report: F&CS Interim Report October 2019 Past program reports: F&CS 6 Month Report July 2019 2018 F&CS Mid-Year Report Family and Community Services Family and Community Services Report

-- Richard Hall CMHC: Support Children’s Hope Afterschool Program in memory of Paige Whitney Imperatore which provides intensive out-patient care for 60 children & youth including intensive summer experience for up to 17 children.
-Most recent program report: Past program reports: CHAP Richard Hall Program Report
+- Richard Hall CMHC: Support Children’s Hope Afterschool Program which provides adjunctive therapies for 50 children and youth plus two separate 3 week, 5 day a week intensive summer experience for 20 children.
+Most recent program report: RHCMHC Interim 2019 Report Past program reports:10/26/2018 CHAP Program Update 2018 Richard Hall Community Mental Health Center Mid-Year Report CHAP Richard Hall Program Report

 - Resilient Youth of Somerset County: Support the efforts of Resilient Youth of Somerset County to educate youth stakeholders about the pervasive effects of chronic trauma and to hold information sessions on the importance and effectiveness of Trauma Informed Care, with the goal of making Somerset a trauma informed community.
-Most recent program report: Past committee reports: Resilient Youth of Somerset Resilient Youth of Somerset Report
+Most recent program report: RYS report 2019 Past committee reports:2018 Resilient Youth of Somerset Mid-Year Report Resilient Youth of Somerset Resilient Youth of Somerset Report

 A Parents Anonymous of New Jersey Chapter